-In this article, Property Returns are going to outline the tax depreciation schedule cost and the factors that influence how much you will have to pay for a thorough depreciation schedule.
+In this article, Property Returns are going to outline the tax depreciation schedule costs and the factors that influence how much the cost for a thorough depreciation schedule is.

 Let’s start with the basics.